vharihar2/SNU_CacheSim_RW_AccessPatterns/README.md

 **Prerequisites for building:**
 - Ensure that the C++ Boost library is installed and its location is made known to your build system (MSVS 2026 Community Edition in my case, though you can use whatever you want).
-- Ensure that the IniReader library (a simple key-value parser that I built) is built and staged in a suitable directory (inferable from the project settings).
-The IniReader library is available at [IniReader GitHub Repository](https://github.com/vharihar2/IniReader).
+- Ensure that the IniReader library (a simple key-value parser that I wrote) is built and staged in a suitable directory (inferable from the project settings).
+The IniReader source is available at [IniReader GitHub Repository](https://github.com/vharihar2/IniReader).

 <br>